Learn-Apache-Spark/SparkML/README.md

 `docker run -it -p 8888:8888 jupyter/pyspark-notebook`

+3.Clone this repo or download the zipped files - `notebook.zip` and `detecting-twitter-bot-data.zip`

-3.Upload the `Exercise`, `Solution` and `detecting-twitter-bot-data` files into Jupyter.
+4.Exctracte files and upload the `Exercise`, `Solution` and `detecting-twitter-bot-data` files into Jupyter.

-4.Follow instructions and write your findings in chat!
+5.Follow instructions and write your findings in chat!